TheRoddyWMS/Roddy/CHANGELIST.md

 * 3.7.0

   - minor: Updated to BatchEuphoria 0.1.0, which includes SLURM support.
-This means Roddy now supports SLURM.
+This means, Roddy now supports SLURM.
   - minor: Bumped some dependencies, many of them because of security vulnerabilities. com.thoughtworks.xstream:xstream:1.4.19 has vulnerabilities, but is not used anymore and therefore removed from the dependencies.
-The SSH libraries and old BouncyCastle encryption libraries have some security issues but an update is beyond the scope of this release.
+The SSH libraries and old BouncyCastle encryption libraries have some security issues, but an update is beyond the scope of this release.
 The best long-term solution would probably be to switch to Apache Mina.

 * 3.6.1